pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic.md

 | I   | Some S is P | O   | Some P is S |
 | O   | Some S is not P | I   | NA  |

 \* _Converse of an A-proposition is not a true converse, because the conversion results in a more limited statement with less information.
-This is instead called a “converse by limitation.”_
+This is instead called a "converse by limitation."_

-Note that an O-proposition does not have a converse, because, “Some S is not P,” can either mean, “No P is S,” or “Some P is S,”, which are contradictory inferences, neither being even a converse by limitation.
+Note that an O-proposition does not have a converse, because, "Some S is not P," can either mean, "No P is S," or "Some P is S,", which are contradictory inferences, neither being even a converse by limitation.

-Note also that while, “Some non-P is S,” is equivalent to, “Some S is not P,”, it is not a converse but rather the converse of the obverse–the predicate P is replaced by the new predicate non-P.
+Note also that while, "Some non-P is S," is equivalent to, "Some S is not P,", it is not a converse but rather the converse of the obverse–the predicate P is replaced by the new predicate non-P.

 ##### Contraposition
 The process of changing a proposition into a logically equivalent one by obverting the converse of the obverse of the original (i.e. first obverting, then converting the last result, then obverting the last result).